taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 expected[2].1.push(PauliTuple::new_y());
 // }}
 // (creating `expected` can be faster achieved with PauliStack::try_from_str, e.g., as in
-// the example "The dependency graph")
+// the example "The time ordering")

 // let's check it
 assert_eq!(frames, expected);